vtad4f/gboost/README.md

 See parent repository for original description.
 The original .m files have been preserved in the repo under src-convert/original-m.
 With the exception of a few indentation fixes (python is sensitive) they should be untouched.

-This repo has become a matlab to python conversion utility more thatn anything.
+This repo has become a matlab to python conversion utility more than anything.
 Once the original matlab code is fully converted I would recommend breaking out the conversion script(s) into a new repo (something like m2py).
-I believe this is worthwhile because at least for now there don't seem to be fully-implemented conversion scripts.
+I believe this is worthwhile because at least for now there don't seem to be fully-implemented conversion scripts - including the scripts in this repo, which are still a work in progress.

 The two closest implementations I've seen of matlab to python conversion code are smop and ompc.
 I tried smop first once I realized how time consuming writing my own utility would be.
-It does pip install successfully and does an ok job of swapping out function definitions, but watch out for concat and a few other pitfalls.
+It does pip install successfully and does an okay job of swapping out function definitions, but watch out for concat and a few other pitfalls.
 It becomes quickly apparent how many additional functions have to be defined in addition to what comes with the smoplib import.

 Next I tried ompc.
 I went ahead and forked my own vtad4f version of it (see Makefile) because I thought the mex replacement code could be useful.
 The author spoke highly of it, and I thought it would be a better starting point than nothing.
-That being said, that last time I hooked it up I got a seg fault.
+That being said, python loading and executing c++ hasn't been a smooth road thus far.
+As you can see from the my-mex folder there is still more implementation to fill in before matlab is completely replaced.

+A very helpful module is pylab (part of matplotlib).
+Thanks to using it, a lot less regex has been necessary in the conversion.
+See a comment in the code next to the import with a small article on the topic.

+One final complication with this repo: cvx.
+There is a pycvx module that looks like a plausible replacement.
+Again, see a comment in the code next to what looks to be a useful stack overflow post on the topic.

 Authors
 -------
 <a name="authors"/>

-* Vincent Allen <vtad4f@mst.edu>
+* Vincent Allen <vtad4f@mst.edu> (begin converting from matlab to python)
-* Roland Kwitt <roland.kwitt@sbg.ac.at>
+* Roland Kwitt <roland.kwitt@sbg.ac.at> (minor changes)
 * Sebastian Nowozin <sebastian.nowozin@tuebingen.mpg.de>
   * Matlab wrappers, LPBoost, modifications to gSpan implementation
 * Taku Kudo <taku@google.com>